QualiSystems/devguide_source/_configmanagement/8.3.0/cf-ansible.md

 This article will take you through the development process of an Ansible playbook for CloudShell App deployment.

 ### Prerequisites
-* Execution Server installed on linux machine, with ansible attribute set to True.
+* Execution Server installed on Linux machine, with the `ansible` attribute enabled.
 * Ansible 2.2 installed (not provided – should be installed manually by the user).

+This can be easily done by deploying the [Linux Virtual Appliance](http://help.quali.com/doc/8.2/VA-Linux/Content/Linux/Home.htm), which installs the Execution Server and Ansible on a Linux machine.

 #### Ansible playbooks for Apps
 Before running the playbook in an App, it is recommended to test it manually.
-To do that, follow these steps.
+To do that, follow these steps:

-1) On a Linux machine, access `/etc/ansible/ansible.cfg` and uncomment the line:
+1) On a Linux machine, access the `/etc/ansible/ansible.cfg` file and uncomment the line:

 {% highlight bash %}
 host_key_checking = False